Health Information Technology

 Come meet the staff & faculty of the HIT division.

-Health information Technology At DACC
+Health Information Technology At DACC

 Job opportunities that await the HIT graduate:

-• Health Information Technician
+1. Health Information Technician

-• Health Information Analyst
+4. Health Data Analyst

-• Insurance Claims Analyst
+10. Insurance Claims Analyst

 Check out the many career possibilities on this interactive career map at: